No, the liquid products are produced by Chandler, Inc., of Vineyard, Utah, and we are the distributor for Chandler.

 No, the Chandler products contain enzymes and other biostimulants, but they do not contain any live cultures.
 Although enzymes can break down under extreme temperatures, they are generally less sensitive to acidity (pH), temperature, and other environmental conditions than bacteria or other live cultures.
 So, enzyme products tend to work more consistently and across a broader range of field conditions than other types of biological products.
 Also, enzymes stimulate chemical reactions without being altered or depleted, so enzyme products are very cost effective because they are only required in small quantities.

 All of the Chandler products are natural and do not contain synthetic or toxic ingredients.
 Also, most of the ingredients for the Chandler crop products are organic compounds, and the only inorganic ingredients are the mixing agents that suspend the micronutrients in the liquid products (Biocat 1000, Foliar, Liquid Seed Treat, and Soil) and the talc-based carrier for Dry Seed Treat.
 For organic producers, we offer our liquid Chandler Organic, which is a combination of Chandler Foliar and Soil that replaces the inorganic mixing agents with organic compounds.
-Chandler Organic is registered with the Washington State Department of Agriculture (WSDA) Organic Food Program and the OMRI program, and it may be applied as a foliar or soil treatment at the same rates we recommend for Chandler Foliar and Soil.
+Chandler Organic is registered with the Washington State Department of Agriculture (WSDA) Organic Food Program, and it may be applied as a foliar or soil treatment at the same rates we recommend for Chandler Foliar and Soil.

 The liquid products contain micronutrients and other soluble ingredients that are held in suspension, and these ingredients can settle out over time.
-Before you use liquid product that has been stored for a while, you should vigorously agitate the container to mix these ingredients back into the solution.
+Before you use a liquid product that has been stored for a while, you should vigorously agitate the container to mix these ingredients back into the solution.
 For the gallon or 2.5 gallon jugs, you can shake the container for several seconds to mix the product.
 For the 30-gallon drums, you can roll the drum on the ground or tilt the drum on edge and shake the drum.
 In our warehouse, we use a long stir attached to an electric drill to agitate the liquid in the drums.
 If possible, you should always agitate the liquid products before they are added to spray tanks or other applicators in order to keep any sediment from clogging the screens, filters, or spray nozzles.

 The liquid Chandler crop products may be combined in a tank-mix with most liquid fertilizers, herbicides, fungicides, and other pesticides.
 However, some of these chemicals can react with micronutrients in suspensions, so we recommend that you completely dilute all other products with water and then add the liquid Chandler products to the tank last.

-All of the Chandler crop products provide a cost effective return, but the best return is typically found with Dry Seed Treat.
+All of the Chandler crop products provide a cost effective return, but the best percentage return is typically found with Dry Seed Treat.
 For corn, an investment of about $1 per acre often yields a return that exceeds $30 per acre.
 For example, the long-term average yield increase on corn is about 6 BPA.
-At a corn price of $6 per bushel, the expected net return is about $35 per acre for a $1 investment.
+At a corn price of $4 per bushel, the expected net return is about $23 per acre for a $1 investment.
 Also, the talc carrier in Dry Seed Treat is the same grade of talc that is sold to lubricate planting equipment, so you can use the product in place of talc (or reduce the amount of graphite) and fully offset the cost of the product while getting all of the benefits.